 DEER CREEK © 1998

 Photographic Story Deer Creek State Park, Utah – The Aspen trees had just begun to change into their fall colors as I entered the high country of Utah.
 I had just spent a week down in the desert, and as we came up into the mountains it felt good to once again be among the trees.
 When I saw this scene, with the light reflecting off the bright yellow leaves of the Aspen trees, it gave me a wonderful feeling of being alive.
 I scrambled to capture the scene before the sun disappeared.
 Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiberbase paper in a limited edition.
+Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
 The photographs are selenium toned, then mounted and matted to current archival standards.
 His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
 His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
 Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
 The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.